Vaya Con Dios (band): Biography

 In 1991, Schoufs and Klein fell out badly, resulting in Schoufs' departure from the band, only to die months later, on 24 May 1991, at the age of just 29, of a cocktail of medication, alcohol, and drugs.

 Klein, left playing with just Gielen and various musicians, nevertheless continued to record a new Vaya Con Dios album, while at the same time doing more and more international performances, due to ever-increasing popularity.
 In 1992, Time Flies was released, produced mostly by Klein herself.
 Again three singles were released from the album, the dramatic "Heading For a Fall" doing well in several countries.
 The album did very well in Europe, reaching number one in Switzerland and getting platinum certification in four countries, eventually proving to be the most successful Vaya Con Dios album.
 In 1993 it was followed with the first Vaya Con Dios world tour.

-In 1995 Klein, by then evidently suffering from a high workload, still managed to record a fourth Vaya Con Dios album: Roots and Wings, from which yet another three singles were released.
-Recorded at Muscle Shoals Sound Studio in Alabama, the album is even more soul oriented, while at the same time integrating Arab and India music influences.
+In 1995, Klein, by then evidently suffering from a high workload, still managed to record a fourth Vaya Con Dios album: Roots and Wings, from which yet another three singles were released.
+Recorded at Muscle Shoals Sound Studio in Alabama, the album is even more soul oriented, while at the same time integrating Arab and Indian music influences.
 Again there was album chart success in several European countries.

-In 1996 Klein quit the music business because of complete fatigue, marked by spontaneous hair loss.
+In 1996, Klein quit the music business because of complete fatigue, marked by spontaneous hair loss.
 She returned in 1999 as the singer in the group Purple Prose, which released a debut album that year.
 Vaya Con Dios returned in 2004 with a new album titled The Promise.